See the Oklahoma Academic Standards webpage for clarification.

 Development and Review of the Standards

-The writing and draft teams included K-12 educators, higher education, scientists, engineers, parent, and community members from throughout the state who developed and provided feedback on the standards, meeting multiple times.
+The writing and draft teams included K-12 educators, higher education, scientists, engineers, parents, and community members from throughout the state who developed and provided feedback on the standards, meeting multiple times.
 Hundreds of educators throughout the state were involved in reviewing the standards.

 Oklahoma Science Standards and Preparing Students for the ACT